MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametri

-`right` Il `basic_ios` oggetto utilizzato per scambiare valori.
+*a destra* il `basic_ios` oggetto utilizzato per scambiare valori.

 ### <a name="remarks"></a>Note

-La funzione membro protetto scambia tutti i valori archiviati in `right` con `*this`, ad eccezione di `stream buffer pointer` archiviato.
+La funzione membro protetto Scambia tutti i valori archiviati nelle *a destra* con `*this` tranne archiviato `stream buffer pointer`.

 ## <a name="see-also"></a>Vedere anche